 Note the Frame count begins to increase under the Control area as the Cycle oscillates between 0 and 3.

-To monitor the execution of the process, click on the Monitor tab near the bottom of the window.
+To monitor the execution of the process, click on the Monitor tab near the top of the window.

 Figure 7-5.
-NightSim Monitor Page
+NightSim Monitor Page - Metrics Panel